fara-pug/fara-pug/index.md

 -   2Relica holds everything that wants to drift back to Relica.

-<a id="orgaa91cff"></a>
+<a id="orgfb01d44"></a>

 ### Warehousing

-Unlock this Builging ASAP!
+Unlock this Building ASAP!

-"There is nothing in any of my warehouses .. except in relica." - pug.
+"There is nothing in any of my warehouses .. except in Relica's." - pug.

 First off, I don't really like the slow interaction with the storage bins in the warehouse.
 But I use them.
 I dont use scrolls but I keep them in a bin next to